Pandemic’s ripple effect on Sedgwick County’s judicial system, officials weigh in

 This delay puts a strain on every level of Sedgwick County’s judicial system.

-Before the courts opened up to jury trials in September, non-jury trials were still able to happen since, unlike many other states.
+Before the courts opened up to jury trials in September, non-jury trials were still able to happen.

-Marc Bennett, the 18th District Attorney said, “Every single thing that takes place in a case, they haven’t done any of it — so we are leaps and bounds ahead of those places.”
+“Every single thing that takes place in a case, they haven’t done any of it — so we are leaps and bounds ahead of those places,” said Sedgwick County District Attorney Marc Bennett

 While crime seems to be on the rise, this backlog of cases isn’t caused by a lack of arrests.